-Hermit crab sponges aren’t cheap, so you won’t get much change from a $5 bill for one small sponge.
+Hermit crab sponges aren’t cheap, meaning you won’t get much change from $5 for a small sponge.

 As sponges need to be changed regularly, you’ll need at least 2-3.
 The money you spend on sponges could be redirected to toys and peripherals.